Who are we?

 Innovative learning environments are flexible classroom spaces that support a future focused curriculum.
 The spaces are easily configured and used in a variety of ways to support a range of teaching and learning approaches.

 Students have more agency to plan what they need to work on, how they will do this and where they will do this.
 Greater responsibility for self directed learning is evident in addition to high levels of collaboration between students.
-This in turn means they are more fully motivated, involved and engaged in learning.
+This in turn means they are more involved and engaged and motivated in their learning.